massimo-cassandro/js-file-uploader/README.md

         - `tmp_file`: temporary file name assigned by the server side script
     * `img_preview`: image thumbnail as a Base64 string
     (null if it is of other types)
-    * `options`: FileUploader options of current istance
+    * `options`: options of current FileUploader instance

 * `upload_complete_callback` (default null): function called whenever a file is loaded.
 The function is invoked by passing an object containing:
      * `item`: object.
 It contains: